community-tech-alliance/dbt-cta/utils/README.md

 ## Running init_dbt.sh

-In the Terminal, navigate yourself to a folder that includes both init_dbt.sh and the tarball containing the default Airbyte dbt files.
+In the Terminal, navigate yourself to the root directory of our dbt project ("/dbt-cta/dbt-cta") and make sure it contains the tarball of default Airbyte dbt files.

 Then:

 ```
-sh init_dbt.sh
+sh ../utils/init_dbt.sh
 ```

 Congratulations!
 Now you have a cleaned-up dbt project you can use to start hacking away.
 (Which is where the real fun begins - best of luck to you.)